Causes of cystic fibrosis

 Cystic fibrosis is a genetic inherited disease

-Genes also contain the instructions for making proteins, which are the building blocks for everything in the body and are very important for keeping our bodies working properly.
+Genes also contain the instructions for making proteins, which are the building blocks for everything in the body and are very important for keeping our bodies working properly.3 Everyone inherits two copies of each gene, one from each parent.2

 Sometimes, a gene might have a change in it that causes it to behave differently to a normal gene.
-This change is called a mutation.
+This change is called a mutation.4

 Cystic fibrosis (CF) is a disease people are born with.
-It is a genetic disease, meaning it is inherited from your parents.
+It is a genetic disease, meaning it is inherited from your parents.3

-- If one of the CFTR genes you inherit has a mutation (change) that causes cystic fibrosis, this means you are a “carrier” of the mutated gene, but you do not have CF.
+- If one of the CFTR genes you inherit has a mutation (change) that causes cystic fibrosis, this means you are a “carrier” of the mutated gene, but you do not have CF.3

-- If both of the CFTR genes you inherit have a mutation that causes cystic fibrosis, you are born with CF.
+- If both of the CFTR genes you inherit have a mutation that causes cystic fibrosis, you are born with CF.3

 There are many different types of CFTR gene mutations

 - Not everyone with CF has the same mutations (changes) in their CFTR genes.
-We know of over 2,000 different CFTR gene mutations.
+We know of over 2,000 different CFTR gene mutations.5 At least 352 of these cause CF6, but most of them are extremely rare.7

-- People with CF can either have two copies of the same CF gene mutation (homozygous), or two different CF gene mutations (heterozygous).
+- People with CF can either have two copies of the same CF gene mutation (homozygous), or two different CF gene mutations (heterozygous).8

-791.7% of people living with CF in Ireland in 2019 had at least one copy of the F508del mutation.
-8 Other common mutations in Ireland include the G551D mutation (15.3%) and the R117H mutation (6.4%).
-All other CFTR mutations affect less than 4% of the Irish CF population.
-8
+- Other common mutations in Ireland include the G551D mutation (15.3%) and the R117H mutation (6.4%).
+All other CFTR mutations affect less than 4% of the Irish CF population.8

 Knowing your CF genotype